 This story was submitted to Love What Matters by Wendy Fiallo, 35, of Fayetteville, North Carolina.
 You can follow her work on her blog.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.

-Provide beauty and strength for other women.
-SHARE this story on Facebook with your friends and family.
+Provide beauty and strength for other survivors.
+SHARE this story on Facebook with friends and family.